Call: 015394 88855

 Booking Opening times:

-The Lake District National Park is England’s largest and the eighteen dogs on the LDMRSD callout list in 2014 and their hardworking handlers cover the 2292 square kilometres of some of the most challenging terrain and weather conditions in the UK.
+The Lake District National Park is England’s largest National Park.
+The amazing dogs on the LDMRSD callout list in 2017 and their hardworking handlers cover the 2292 square kilometres of some of the most challenging terrain and weather conditions in the UK.

 Lakelovers are proud to be sponsoring five new Trainee Lake District Search Dogs and their handlers in a tough training programme to become ‘graded’, or qualified, Search Dogs.
 You can show your support when you make a booking through Lakelovers where you can donate £2 during the booking process, 100% of which will be passed on to the Mountain Dog Rescue charity fund; 1015943.
 View our dog friendly cottages in the Lake District and donate now!